 Haiku is a desktop operating system originally based on concepts and APIs originally present in BeOS.
 My C/C++ contributions have tended to be related to the JSON-parsing, URL handling and the HaikuDepot desktop application’s interfacing with the HaikuDepotServer application server.
 You can view my contributions here.

 deen is a small command line bi-lingual dictionary for German - English.
-Deen is is written in ANSI-C and should compile and run on most UN*X-like systems.
+Deen is is written in ANSI-C and should compile and run on most UN*X-like systems and Windows as well.

 photocat is a small command-line or desktop application that can be used to produce (digital) quasi contact sheets from a collection of still or video image files.
 This software is written with the Java language.
 You can view a sample output from this program.
 One can also create a novel PDF theme using XSLT templates.